michael8758/cse15l-lab-reports/labReportone.md

 - The working directory when the command was run was /home

-- The command line shows "cd lecture1", in which I am changing the directory from the /home directory to the /home/lecture1 directory.
+- The command line shows "`cd` lecture1", in which I am changing the directory from the /home directory to the /home/lecture1 directory.
 After the command is run, the prompt updates to the directory that I am in - "lecture1" - which is highlighted in green.

 - The output of this command is not an error.